citusdata/citus_docs/tutorials/tut-hash-distribution.rst

 These say to store each table as a collection of shards, each responsible for holding a different subset of the data.
 The shard a particular row belongs in will be computed by hashing the ``editor`` column.
-The page on :ref:`distributed_data_modeling` goes into more detail.
+The page on :ref:`ddl` goes into more detail.

 In addition, these UDF's create citus.shard_count shards for each table, and save one replica of each shard.
 You can ask Citus to store multiple copies of each shard, which